 So it’s a relief that After Life wears its misanthropy lightly, its protagonist’s foul-mouthed nihilism providing the show’s material but not its message.
 "What do you want me to say?" asks Gervais at one point.
 "That I’m sorry and I’ll buck my ideas up?
 Because I won’t."
 But by the end of the show, he has.

 Coincidentally, After Life arrives a week after another screen success authored by a Wernham Hogg alumnus.
-Stephen Merchant's Fighting With My Family is an against-the-odds Hollywood heart-warmer about an angsty teenage girl’s attempts to make it as a WWE fighter, with a cameo from exec producer Dwayne Johnson, which last weekend went straight into the box-office charts at number one.
+Stephen Merchant's Fighting With My Family is an against-the-odds Hollywood heart-warmer about an angsty teenage girl’s attempts to make it as a WWE fighter, with a cameo from exec producer Dwayne Johnson, which last weekend went straight into the box-office charts in the UK at number one.

 Merchant was never likely to be damned by pop culture’s new wokeness.
-His persona is that of a nice guy with a self-deprecating streak, and just as Gervais tends towards the capital-E Edgy, he tends towards the capital-L Light.
+His persona is that of a nice guy with a self-deprecating streak, and just as Gervais tends toward the capital-E Edgy, he tends toward the capital-L Light.
 He too has spent the last decade dabbling in standup and self-scripted prestige TV projects (in his case, the forgettable Hello Ladies for HBO), but while Gervais’ low-key comedy of despair is tailor-made for the small screen, Merchant looks to have found a natural home in popcorn-peddling romps.

-The partners who cut their teeth together in the lo-fi worlds of digital radio and microbudget sitcoms have arrived, two decades later, in the most glamorous territory imaginable – albeit of two very different types: Gervais in the auteur's playground of the TV miniseries, making adult dramas about bereavement and existential misery; Merchant in the director’s chair in Tinseltown, rattling out feel-good sports biopics with the planet's most bankable movie star.
+The partners who cut their teeth together in the lo-fi worlds of digital radio and microbudget sitcoms have arrived, two decades later, in the most glamorous territory imaginable—albeit of two very different types: Gervais in the auteur's playground of the TV miniseries, making adult dramas about bereavement and existential misery; Merchant in the director’s chair in Tinseltown, rattling out feel-good sports biopics with the planet's most bankable movie star.

 Most notably, though, both Gervais and Merchant’s latest efforts also mark a return to the core success of their debut, which was really a triumph of poignancy.

-"A good idea is a good idea, forever," said its shabby-suited protagonist – but 18 years later, a fast-changing culture has shown that wisdom to be false.
+"A good idea is a good idea, forever," said its shabby-suited protagonist—but 18 years later, a fast-changing culture has shown that wisdom to be false.
 One idea unlikely to go out of fashion, though, is the one his creators are still abiding by: that the best comedy has sympathy at its heart.